-- 1. Social Entrepreneurship" Manuel London, Routlege, 2012. - 2.
-The Process of social value creation: A multiple case study on Social Entrepreneurship in India, Archana Singh Springer 2016. - 3.
-"Anatomy of Business Plan" Linda Pinson, OMIM publication, Seventh Edition, 2008. - 4.
-Running Lean: Iterate From Plan A To a Plan That Works, Ash Maurya, "O'Reilly Media, Inc.", 28-Feb-2012.
+- 1. "Social Entrepreneurship: New models of sustainable social change".
+Alex Nicholls, Oxford University Press 2006 - 2.
+The Process of social value creation: A multiple case study on Social Entrepreneurship in India, Archana Singh Springer 2016 - 3.
+"Social Entrepreneurship and social business" Christine K Volkmann, Springer Gabler 2012 - 4.
+"Social Entrepreneurship" Manuel London ,Routlege, 2010

-- Build an entrepreneurial mindset and reach out the customer to identify the problem using design thinking process - Craft solution to the problem through value proposition canvas and develop a business model using lean canvas - Provide product solution demo and deliver a minimum viable product - Work as a team and create brand strategy marketing for product/service - Prepare, make an outstanding sale pitch for startup. - Showcase the impact of Social Entrepreneurship on society and cases.
+The students can able to

+- Conceptualize social entrepreneurship in terms of a theoretical framework between changing social values and institutions - Think and communicate about social values - Learn about practical models of social change to launch, lead, manage, and evaluate a social venture - Analyze funding needs and sources for the social venture - Experience the ideas can be critically and collaboratively examined prior to commitment.

+ENC 3281

-ENC 3281 COMMUNICATION AND SOFT SKILLS - II Ρ С т CONFIDENCE BUILDING 0 2 1 0 OBJECTIVES: • To develop professional skills like work ethics, analytical skills, presentation skills etc. • To train them in problem solving skills and leadership skills pertaining to industries. • To train them in team building skills.
-To train in setting up career goals • MODULE I Brief about Multinational companies- Analysing work ethics of multinational companies and small industries- discussing as pairs-Knowledge about etiquette (different types) MODULE II Visit to an Industry and prepare reports --Critically reading of industry specific journal articles and write ups-- preparing reports.
-MODULE III Analysing problem solving situations in industries (relating to application of core subject to specific jobs) and discussing about them- working on a sample case MODULE IV 6 Developing Leadership in team projects-- debating about various aspects of leadership: for example, responsibility and reliability-time management MODULE V Team building skills-- group discussions pertaining to industries-- presenting career goals. -preparing for interviews- interpersonal skills Total Hours - 30
+COMMUNICATION AND SOFT SKILLS - II CONFIDENCE BUILDING

+- To develop professional skills like work ethics, analytical skills, presentation skills etc. - To train them in problem solving skills and leadership skills pertaining to industries. - To train them in team building skills. - To train in setting up career goals

+Brief about Multinational companies- Analysing work ethics of multinational companies and small industries- discussing as pairs-Knowledge about etiquette (different types)

+Visit to an Industry and prepare reports --Critically reading of industry specific journal articles and write ups-- preparing reports.

+Analysing problem solving situations in industries (relating to application of core subject to specific jobs) and discussing about them- working on a sample case

+Developing Leadership in team projects-- debating about various aspects of leadership: for example, responsibility and reliability-time management

+Team building skills-- group discussions pertaining to industries-- presenting career goals. -- preparing for interviews- interpersonal skills

-- 1. Covey, S.R.
+- Covey,S.R.
 (2004).
 The 7Habits of Highly Effective People: Powerful Lessons in Personal Change.
 Free Press.UK - 2.
 Fine, P.M.& Alice Olins.
-(2016).Step up: Confidence, Success and Your Stellar Career in 10 Minutes a Day.
-Vermilion.UK - 3.
+(2016).
+Step up: Confidence, Success and Your Stellar Career in 10 Minutes a Day.
+Vermilion.
+UK - 3.
 Pai, A. (1993).
 How to Develop Self-Confidence.
 Amazon.com - 4.
-Wentz, F.H.
-(2012).
+Wentz,F.H.(2012).
 Soft skills training: A Workbook to Develop Skills for Employment.
 Amazon.com